 How to Convert BigDecimal to Float or Float to BigDecimal in java with examples

-Float is used to store 32-bit floating-point numbers.
+On the other hand, Float is utilized for storing 32-bit floating-point numbers.

-This tutorial shows you how to convert BigDecimal to Float in java.
+This tutorial will guide you on how to convert a BigDecimal to a Float in Java.

 Here is a syntax